Siri Shortcuts

 | Find Free Time | "Find free time in LucidPal" | Finds a free 1-hour slot today |

-| Delete Calendar Event | "Delete event in LucidPal" | Searches for an event, shows a preview, and deletes it after confirmation |
+| Delete Calendar Event | "Delete event in LucidPal" | Searches for an event, shows preview, deletes after confirmation |

-| Undo Last Action | "Undo my last LucidPal action" | Reverses the most recent calendar action (create, delete, or update) — whether triggered by Siri or inside the app |
+| Undo Last Action | "Undo my last LucidPal action" | Reverses the most recent calendar action (create, delete, update, or reschedule) — whether done via Siri or inside the app |

-| Save Note | "Save note to LucidPal" | Saves a titled note to LucidPal's notes store — runs without opening the app |
+| Save Note | "Save note to LucidPal" | Saves a titled note — runs without opening the app |

-| Find Contact | "Find contact in LucidPal" | Looks up a contact's phone number and email by name — runs without opening the app |
+| Find Contact | "Find contact in LucidPal" | Looks up a contact's phone and email — runs without opening the app |

-| Set Reminder | "Set reminder in LucidPal" | Schedules a local notification reminder — runs without opening the app |
+| Set Reminder | "Set reminder in LucidPal" | Schedules a local notification — runs without opening the app |

-Background Shortcuts (Shortcuts App)
+Background Shortcuts

 | Intent | What it does |